 A Few Helpful Tips

-Know what's covered and what isn't: This is often the biggest source of confusion when it comes to extended warranties.
-Although they are called extended warranties, they don't function in the same way that your original bumper-to-bumper warranty does.
+Know what's covered and what isn't: This is often the biggest source of confusion when it comes to extended auto warranties.
+Although they are sometimes called extended warranties, they don't function in the same way that your original bumper-to-bumper warranty does.
 Think of these as service contracts that minimize your costs in the event of high-priced repairs.

 Since their coverage is limited, it is all the more important for you to know what is covered by your extended warranty.
 You'll want to get an exclusionary policy.
-These types of warranties more clearly state everything that is not covered, with the understanding that everything else is.
+These types of warranties more clearly state everything that is not covered, with the understanding that everything else is covered.
 This way, you don't run into any surprises down the line.

-If you get mail or phone calls about renewing your vehicle warranty, don't take the information at face value.
-Your vehicle's warranty may be far from expiring — or it may have expired already.
+If you get mail or phone calls about renewing your vehicle warranty, don't take the information at face value: Your vehicle's warranty may be far from expiring, or it may have expired already.
 Take the time to find out exactly when your manufacturer's warranty expires.
-This way you won't fall for the old "Your warranty is about to expire!" trick.
+That way, you won't fall for the trick.

 If you've been burned: If you lose money to a third-party warranty, there are several agencies you can turn to.
 This will vary based on your situation.
 Since you signed a contract, your first step is to try and get it resolved with the company.
 If that doesn't work, file a complaint with the BBB.
 "Eighty-five percent of the grade we give a business is based on consumer experience," said the BBB's Thetford.

 You also can file a complaint with the FTC.
 Note, however, that the FTC does not resolve individual consumer complaints.
 Instead, the complaints it compiles can lead to investigations and prosecutions.

 The BBB and FTC may not be able to get directly involved, but by spreading the word, you may expose a pattern of suspect activity and prevent others from getting scammed.
 At the very least, it is important to have recorded evidence of your complaint.